 Even after you’ve determined the right care plan, it’s important that the family remain involved and continue to care for and advocate for your aging loved one.
 No matter whether you’re working with a nurse at an assisted living facility or a provider, any provider working with your loved one should be well-informed about their needs.

 You and your family can communicate to care, providers, your loved one’s likes and dislikes, habits, and routines, as well as any concerns you have about their care.
 You may find that your care plan has to be adjusted as time goes on and your loved one’s needs change.
 Without your involvement, your loved one’s care may fall short of what they deserve.

 Choosing the best care option for an aging family member is a difficult decision.
 Involving family members helps ensure that you consider all factors and choose the best possible solution for your loved one.
-For more information, contact us at (605) 277-1870 today.
-Our staff is available 24/7 to answer any senior care questions, comments or concerns.
+For more information, call us at (605) 277-1870 today.
+Our staff is available 24/7 to answer any questions, comments or concerns.